jirifilip/pyARC/README.md

 The [fim](http://www.borgelt.net/pyfim.html) package is used for the rule generation step.

- If you find this package useful in your research, please consider citing ([EasyChair link](https://easychair.org/publications/preprint/5d6G)):
+ If you find this package useful in your research, please cite ([EasyChair link](https://easychair.org/publications/preprint/5d6G)):

 ```
  @techreport{filip2018classification,